 - 5.1 The Capital Strategy provides a framework for the allocation of resources to support the Council's objectives.
-The key aims of the Capital Strategy are: - how the Council identifies, programmes and prioritises capital requirements and proposals; - provide a clear context within which proposals are evaluated to ensure that all capital investment is targeted at meeting the Council's priorities; - consider options available to maximise funding for capital expenditure whilst minimising the impact on future revenue budgets; - identify the resources available for capital investment over the three year planning period. - 5.2 A proposed capital programme of £438.933m is included elsewhere on the agenda. - 5.3 The bar charts below show the split of capital spend and how it is funded.
+The key aims of the Capital Strategy are: - how the Council identifies, programmes and prioritises capital requirements and proposals; - provide a clear context within which proposals are evaluated to ensure that all capital investment is targeted at meeting the Council's priorities; - consider options available to maximise funding for capital expenditure whilst minimising the impact on future revenue budgets; - identify the resources available for capital investment over the three year planning period. - 5.2 A proposed capital programme of £446.079m is included elsewhere on the agenda. - 5.3 The bar charts below show the split of capital spend and how it is funded.
 The cumulative annual revenue cost of unsupported borrowing will be £0.413m if no alternative source of funding is found.

 - 5.4 The main use of capital receipts is for the unfunded element of the Northern Distributor Road.
 The NDR will cost £60.340m over and above government grant and revenue contributions, of which £2.5m has been funded from the NDR reserve, and £40m will be funded through prudential borrowing supported by Community Infrastructure Levy (CIL) developer contributions.
 This will leave the final £17.840m of expenditure to be funded from capital receipts.
-Expenditure on the NDR is currently forecast to be largely completed by 2018 at which point £10m of capital receipts are forecast to be available. - 5.5 In order to minimise additional costs to future revenue budgets, the strategy outlined in the table is to ring-fence receipts forecast for the period 2019 until approximately 2028.
+Expenditure on the NDR is currently forecast to be largely completed by 2017.
+Future capital receipts of £10.750m are forecast to become available after this date. - 5.5 In order to minimise additional costs to future revenue budgets, the strategy outlined in the table above is to ring-fence receipts forecast for the period 2019 until approximately 2028.
 If further properties are identified for sale, it may be possible to bring forward the date by which the scheme is fully funded.